Use Unity Catalog with your Delta Live Tables pipelines

 • Tables are stored in the storage location for the target schema.
 If a schema storage location is not specified, tables are stored in the catalog storage location.
 If schema and catalog storage locations are not specified, tables are stored in the root storage location of the metastore.

-• The Catalog Explorer History tab does not show history for streaming tables or materialized views.
+• The Catalog Explorer History tab does not show history for materialized views.

 • The LOCATION property is not supported when defining a table.